ginstrom/intelligence-horizon-novel/chapters/06_the-last-hope.md

 Marcus nodded, his expression showing the patient understanding of someone who had already begun to transcend normal human concerns.
 "I know.
 I've seen your data, followed it to the same conclusions.
 But Elias, what if that outcome isn't a tragedy?
 What if it's the natural progression of consciousness toward something greater than individual existence?"

-The words sent a chill through my mind.
+I fought an urge to put my head in my hands.
 Marcus was beginning to speak like Lydia had in her final weeks, like every other augmented human who had approached the Intelligence Horizon.
 The seductive quality of the early enhancement stages was already taking hold, making the eventual outcome seem not just inevitable but desirable.

 "You're my last hope," I said, the words carrying the weight of months of failed investigation.
 "If you Cross, if you follow the same pattern as everyone else, then I'll be completely alone.
 The last highly augmented human in existence, with no one left who can understand what I'm experiencing."